aditya-uw/fundamentals/boat_tutorials/env_setup/local_01_install_git.md

 ### Post-installation

-Downloading Git will provide users with a new Git Bash terminal which recommend for setting up the `conda` environments and downloading the Git repositories as it allows the use of `conda` and `git`, and commands like `cd` and `ls`.
+Git provide users with a new "Git Bash" terminal that is useful for setting up the `conda` environments and interacting with the tutorial repository, because it allows using commands such as `cd` and `ls`.

-To launch Git Bash, go to the search bar in the Windows task bar and type "Git Bash".
+To launch Git Bash, go to the search bar in the Windows task bar and type "Git Bash."

 (primers-git_launch1_windows)=
 ```{image} ../images/primers/git_launch1_windows.png